-If one or more minor beneficiaries of the trust are excepted persons or a distribution includes excepted income, attach a statement to the tax return with the information requested on page 57.
-Show the amount of excepted income at both item 14 and Excepted net income item 14.
+If one or more minor beneficiaries of the trust are excepted persons or a distribution includes excepted income, attach a statement to the tax return with the information requested on page 55.
+Show the amount of excepted income at both O item 14 and Excepted net income item 14.

-TAB TABLE 10.1 Pa rt A Read and answer these questions if it is claimed that the beneficiary was an excepted person on the last day of the income year (30 June).
-If the answer to any question in part A is yes, there is no need to answer any more questions in part A or part B .
-Yes or no ls it clain ned that the beneficiary was an excepted person on any of the following grounds? peneficiary was in a full-time job on 30 June (or had been in a full-time occupation for at least amonths in the period leading up to 30 June).
-Note If the beneficiary goes back to full-time studies before 1 July 2008, it cannot be claimed that the beneficiary is an excepted person by being in a full-time job. peneficiary was entitled to a disability support pension or rehabilitation allowance, or someone the beneficiary was entitled to a carer allowance on 30 June. • exte peneficiary was disabled and was likely to suffer from that disability permanently or for an inded period, or permanently blind.
-A medical certificate will be needed for the beneficiary alify as an excepted person on this basis, but do not attach it to the trust tax return. for a peneficiary, or someone for the beneficiary, was entitled to a double orphan's pension on or period of time that included 30 June and the beneficiary did not rely on support from a relative at time. • beneficiary was unlikely to have a full-time job owing to a permanent mental or physical disability the beneficiary did not rely on support from a relative in that time.

-Part B Read these questions if it is claimed that all or part of the trust income during the income year was excepted unless all beneficiaries are excepted persons.
-Yes or no Amount of income Is it clain ned that any part of the trust income is excepted income because it is: e nature of employment income (not including employment income paid to eficiaries for services rendered)? me derived from any property transferred to the trustee for the benefit of the eficiary in any of the special circumstances in Excepted income on page 116? me derived from the investment of property representing accumulations of income subject to the system?
-For more information, see Excepted income on page 116.
-Total net excepted income \$ cepted income includes a capital gain subject to CGT, show the amount of the gain here. \$

-Net excepted income here means the sum of the gross amounts of excepted income of all prescribed beneficiaries less deductions applicable to those amounts.

-Unless adjustments are made, the assessable eligible income of the prescribed beneficiaries is the difference between the total net excepted income of the trust, as calculated above, and the amount of the net income of the trust, as shown at item 26 total net income or loss on the trust tax return, less any share of the income in respect of which non-prescribed person beneficiaries are presently entitled and any income to which no beneficiary is presently entitled.
+TABLE 1 0.1 Part A Read and answer these questions if it is claimed on the last day of the income year (30 June).
+If th there is no need to answer any more questions in ne answer to any question in part A n Yes or no Is it clair ned that the beneficiary was an excepted person of on any of the following grounds? beneficiary was in a full-time job on 30 June (or ha e months in the period leading up to 30 June). ad been in a full-time occupation for at least Not e: If the beneficiary goes back to full-time studies the beneficiary is an excepted person by being imed tha t beneficiary was entitled to a disability support pen ne beneficiary was entitled to a carer allowance or someone The beneficiary was disabled and was likely to suffer from that disability permanently or for an extended period, or permanently blind.
+A medical certificate will be needed for the beneficiary to qualify as an excepted person on this basis, but do not attach it to the trust tax return. for a beneficiary was unlikely to have a full-time job owi the beneficiary did not rely on support from a relat al disabi lity Part B Read these questions if it is claimed that all or pa income year was excepted unless all beneficiarie Yes or no Amount of income ls it clair ned that any part of the trust income is excepted in ncome because it is: e nature of employment income (not including emp ficiaries for services rendered)? ployment income paid to me derived from any property transferred to the tru ficiary in any of the special circumstances in Exce me derived from the investment of property repres subject to the system?
+For more information, see I Total net excepted income \$ cepted income includes a capital gain subject to C ain here.
+CGT, show the amount of the \$ Net exc amount DTE epted income here means the sum of the gross s of excepted income of all prescribed aries less deductions applicable to those s. adjustments are made, the assessable eligible of the prescribed beneficiaries is the difference income of the prescribed beneficiaries is the difference between the total net excepted income of the trust, as calculated above, and the amount of the net income of the trust, as shown at item 26 total net income or loss on the trust tax return, less any share of the income in respect of which non-prescribed person beneficiaries are presently entitled and any income to which no beneficiary is presently entitled.